EdoardoTosin/new_year_countdown/README.md

 ## Usage

 Using the Countdown Phrase App is straightforward.
 Simply open the app.
-The app will display a phrase on any day other than December 31st and January 1st.
 On December 31st, the app will display a special countdown timer leading up to New Year's Day.
 And on January 1st, the app will display a special surprise.

 ## Contributing